jblancoetec/learn-computer-vision/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for learn_computer_vision
+├── pyproject.toml     <- Project configuration file with package metadata for learn_convnet
 │                         and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.